SvenErik1968/Farger.inc/README.md

 ## New in v5.0
 A **_large_** include file with currently **27351** named unique colors have been added based on the [meodai/color-names](https://github.com/meodai/color-names) collection.
 It is not included by default, but you can change a value in [farger.inc](./farger.inc) to include it, the other files will then _not_ be loaded since most of the sources for the other files are also used in the meodai/color-names collection.

+In order to generate _"safe"_ color identifiers, some automatic conversion of the names is done to remove various non-ASCII, UNICODE and various punctuation symbols.

 ## _Tips:_ [*ColorMine* POV-Ray macro library](https://github.com/mjhorvath/ColorMine) ##
 Michael Horvath's (mjhorvath) POV-Ray macro library with many macroes to work with and convert colors based on code from ColorMine.org that complements (and partially duplicate) the macros from [`Colors.inc`](https://github.com/POV-Ray/povray/blob/master/distribution/include/colors.inc).
 - Included conversion macros: